zsh-sevenine/zsh-sevenine/README.md

 ### Hi there
-#### I'm zheng sihua.a backend developer.
+#### I'm zheng sihua.a full-stack developer.
-- I currently working on Kotlin and Java
+- I currently working on Node.js, TypeScript and React
-- Familiar with spring framework, mysql
+- Familiar with Java, Spring framework, MySQL
 - Be Interested in Scala and some functional language

 I write something at [Blog](https://zshnb.github.io/)